A funeral should be as unique as the life lead.

 Funeral Directors and arrangers are used to planning events in a limited amount of time.
 Due to their great amount of resources and experience they often help families plan ‘events’ to honor a loved one in unique and unusual settings.
 Whether it is at a home, museum, restaurant, fraternal club, art space, garden or theatre, a funeral home can assist in all aspects of organization, ideas and details.
 The options to pay final respects to a loved one are limited only by the imagination.

-Hansen Mortuaries is pleased to offer free grief support as a service to the greater Phoenix community.
+Hansen Mortuaries and Cemetery is pleased to offer free grief support as a service to the greater Phoenix community.

-“Six Simple Weeks” is a grief support group offered free to the public courtesy of Hansen Mortuaries.
+“Six Simple Weeks” is a grief support group offered free to the public courtesy of Hansen Mortuaries and Cemetery.
 This class offers support, discussion and exercises to give insight into the grief process and help move your healing along.
 These are interactive sessions and include many tools and additional resources to help you on your grief journey.

 Each Six Week series is open to new participants for the first two meetings.
 New groups begin every two months through-out the year.

-The series is facilitated by Dr. Sandra Howlett, Bereavement Specialist with 15 years experience in grief support.
+The series is facilitated by Dr. Sandi Howlett, Bereavement Specialist with over 15 years experience in grief support.

 A limited number of 1:1 private appointments with Dr. Howlett are also available.